mjrgh/PinscapePico/ExpansionBoards/Pro/README.md

 <b>Receiver:</b> The receiver requires a small "satellite" circuit
 board, because the sensor that does the receiving has a couple of extra supporting parts that have to be installed alongside it.
-See (../IR-RX/) for the receiver circuit board design.
+See the [IR-RX](../IR-RX/) folder for the receiver circuit board design.
 After building the board and wiring the cable, plug the cable into the IR-RX header on the main board.